foconer/springboot-helloworld-k8s-manifest/README.md

 # springboot-helloworld-k8s-manifest

-This project contains K8s manifest yaml files to deploy springboot-helloworld to Kubernetes.
-These files was applied to minikube as an example.
+This project includes Kubernetes manifest YAML files for deploying springboot-helloworld to Kubernetes.
+The manifests were tested using Minikube as an example environment.
-The springboot-helloworld image is found in docker hub https://hub.docker.com/r/foconer/springboot-helloworld.
+The Docker image springboot-helloworld is hosted on Docker Hub: https://hub.docker.com/r/foconer/springboot-helloworld

-This was tested in MacOS Sequoia 15, Docker Desktop, minikube v1.38.0
+This project was tested on macOS Sequoia 15 using Docker Desktop and Minikube v1.38.0

 Prerequisite (local deployment)